-FLASH SALE: Save up to 15% OFF the Go Paris Pass!
-Sale ends Sunday, January 19th, 2020.
+FLASH SALE: For a limited time, save up to 11% OFF the Go Paris Pass!
 Follow the link for details.

 In this Go Paris Pass review, we’ll break down how the pass works, what it costs, and whether it’s the right choice for your Paris plans.

 As one of the most beautiful and iconic cities in the world, Paris draws crowds from all over the globe on a daily basis.
 The City of Light isn’t the cheapest place to travel, and avid sightseers know that costs add up quickly.
 World-class museums, majestic cathedrals, and delectable cuisine come at a price.

 Of course, savvy travelers are always looking for ways to save money without sacrificing experiences.
 That’s why we love sightseeing passes that help you do more for less.

 One of the most popular destinations in the world, Paris already has several passes to choose from.
 However, there’s a brand-new player on the market that could help you save – the Go Paris Pass.
 But, is this pass even worth it?
 Buckle up because we’re about to dive in!

 The Go Paris Pass is an all-inclusive sightseeing pass that could help you save time and money in Paris.
 It’s valid for two consecutive calendar days and is actually two passes in one.
 You get four tours and a show, but this pass also includes access to the city’s official Paris Museum Pass.

 The Paris Museum Pass (valid for the same two days) grants all-inclusive access to more than 55 museums and monuments in Paris, including the most popular ones.

 So, how does it work?

 You buy the Go Paris Pass online and receive it immediately via email.
 You can print it at home or download it to your smartphone using the free Go City app.
 For the Paris Museum Pass portion, you’ll need to pick it up at the Big Bus ticket center in Paris – there’s no digital option.